TharunGowdaav/samsung-riscv/Task 2/readme_task_2.md

-RISC-V Program Simulation with Spike
+RISC-V Program Simulation with Spike </b>
-This guide covers how to compile, run, and debug a RISC-V program using the spike simulator.
+This guide covers how to compile, run, and debug a RISC-V program using the spike simulator.</b>

 Steps
 1. Compile the Program